CesarDePinotepa/multithread_assesment/readme.md

+## Output
+In the root directory of the repository, you'll find two files – one with a .csv extension and another with a .txt extension.
+These files contain the output from the application.

 # Hello #FutureShaper
 I am glad that you passed the first stages of the interview process.
 Now is the time to show us what you got!